Parx-3DS/Parx-Pas/README.md

 Any software works derive &or that make use of MUST include all files inclosed!

 # Parx-Pas (Lady Zürich -1.66)
-## Three-DS, Computers "Parx-3DS" GDI/Canvas public stubs & the all new lee/riel 3D drivers von Pascal
+## Three-DS, Computers "Parx-3DS" GDI/Canvas public stubs & the all new lee/riel 3D extentions
-## Give me pascal passage from (the I? of BM &or PaySoft &or MircoPal) device context hell?
+## Give me passage from (the I? of BM &or PaySoft &or MircoPal) device context hell?
 ## Is fully functional Get&Set L/R/B centric 3D video display driver!

 ## The, Southern Canadien Heritage Dictionary :defines: "Pioneer"